sajid-dsi/spring-component-framework/README.md

 3. Component oriented
 ----------------------

-We should treat every standalone jar as a potential component, but the real component should follow those rules:
+We think a component is a sealed-jar first.

+And they can be summaried as 3 categories below:

 ### 3.1 Static Component

-the jar should has a pom.xml which is the maven's pom file in META-INF and the framework will resolve dependencies for it.
+Static component should has a pom.xml which is the maven's pom file in META-INF and the framework will resolve dependencies from it.

+It's used to provide static class to other dependencies.

 a simple static component looks like: